<img loading="lazy" alt="Post List Summary Featured Image" src="https://f.hubspotusercontent30.net/hubfs/3280432/Mobile-App-Accessibility.png">

 There are many reasons that the W3C decided to create the WCAG 2.1 in lieu of a brand new standard (such as the upcoming WCAG 3.0 AG Working Group).
 According to the W3C, WCAG 2.1 was initiated with the goal to improve accessibility guidance for three major groups: users with cognitive or learning disabilities, users with low vision, and users with disabilities on mobile devices.
 Although a WCAG 3.0 is very much in the works, they felt a need to address these critical user groups in an agile way.

-Ultimately, the W3C created WCAG 2.1 to help people; users with disabilities that needed clarity on the existing standards to ensure a seamless experience on websites, apps, and other applicable digital content.
+Ultimately, the W3C created WCAG 2.1 to help people, such as users with disabilities, who needed clarity on the existing standards to ensure a seamless experience on websites, apps, and other applicable digital content.

 The Differences Between the WCAG 2.0 and 2.1

-There are seventeen new criteria that differentiate the WCAG 2.0 and the WCAG 2.1.
-But the biggest difference is the advanced considerations for mobile users.
+Seventeen new criteria differentiate WCAG 2.0 from WCAG 2.1.
+The biggest difference is the advanced considerations for mobile users.

-WCAG 2.1 has a larger occurrence on mobile usage and the preferences of those with low vision and those with cognitive disabilities.
+WCAG 2.1 has a greater impact on mobile usage and the preferences of those with low vision and cognitive disabilities.
 Mobile was overlooked in past accessibility guidelines like WCAG 2.0.

 All of the mandates from 2.0 are included in 2.1, so if you were previously up to date, you can build on the changes you already made and simply incorporate the new requirements.